-Personally I love the ones in which the wisdom of the nurseryman shines through and read the Chilterns Seeds catalogue from cover to cover purely for the quality and wit of their narrative descriptions of each and every seed they offer.
-Derry Watkins of Special Plants is another one who knows her stuff and is one of the few who is honest enough to tell you which seeds will only germinate if sown very fresh (you have to put your name down and she will send them at the right time).
-The descriptions of plants supplied by Michael Loftus for the catalogue of his famous nursery, Woottens of Wenhasten, were so sought after that they were turned into a publication known as The Red Book.
+Personally I love the ones in which the wisdom of the nurseryman shines through and read the Chiltern Seeds catalogue from cover to cover purely for the quality and wit of their narrative descriptions of each and every seed they offer.
+(We’ve put links to all these dangerous sites at the end of this week’s blog post) Derry Watkins of Special Plants is another one who knows her stuff and is one of the few who is honest enough to tell you which seeds will only germinate if sown very fresh (you have to put your name down and she will send them at the right time).
+The descriptions of plants supplied by Michael Loftus for the catalogue of his famous nursery, Wootens of Wenhasten were so sought after that they were turned into a publication known as The Red Book.

 A more millennial approach is to go the whole hog and try to sell you a lifestyle in a catalogue that is almost a coffee table item….. but the cost of all this glossy marketing and subliminal messaging is usually reflected in the price of the plants.

-Is it wrong that I have been known to browse through one of these seductive temptresses to find out what’s on trend for the coming season, but then go and order the same plants at half the price from the bargain basement of plant catalogues like ‘Parker Bulbs’?
+Is it wrong that I have been known to browse through one of these seductive temptresses to find out what’s on trend for the coming season, but then go and order the same plants at half the price from the bargain basement of plant catalogues like Parker’s Bulbs?

 An unnecessary dig about my intellect I thought.
-In truth my creativity, of which E & L have always been jealous, simply means I’m stimulated by visual communications (yes OK pictures).
+In truth my creativity, of which Elaine & Laura have always been jealous, simply means I’m stimulated by visual communications (yes OK pictures).

 Flicking through some of the big name brochures in February is like being an expectant mother planning dear little things for baby.
 But then, in April, the bawling bundle arrives and spoils it all.

 Dear reader despite my own miserably small workload, mine did not turn out the same.
-Here in Scotland my twigs fell over in the wind; my thunbergia died within a week and although I did become a great fan of rhodochiton (pictured at the top), mine had to be withdrawn to the greenhouse.
+Here in Scotland my twigs collapsed in the wind; my thunbergia died within a week and although I did become a great fan of rhodochiton (our feature picture), mine had to be withdrawn to the shelter of the greenhouse.

 You are absolutely right, Caroline – flicking through plant catalogues is like glimpsing the impossible dream – this year, THIS year, my garden would be perfect if it contained that clematis, this pack of new crocosmias, those roses.
 And though your heart knows that it’s nonsense and, more particularly, you don’t need any more plants, still you look, still you’re tempted, and still you make your surreptitious lists of little beauties, indispensable stalwarts and appealing novelties.